PRO1014-Team1/duan1/README.md

-# Project Title
+# Nitwitty

-A bookshop ecommerce site for paperback and E-Books.
+A bookshop ecommerce site for physical and non-physical books.

 ## Description

-This an ecommerce project made by [@Maladroy](https://github.com/Maladroy) and [@Vu2910](https://github.com/Vu2910), with some help from [@Nadirol](https://github.com/Nadirol).

-This is a fully-featured ecommerce site with user authentication, administration, ordering system, and support for audiobooks and E-books (PDF and EPUB).
+This is a fully-featured ecommerce site based on the famous Amazon Bookstore

+### Features:
+   * User authentication and authorization
+   * Data Analytics Dashboard with various data tracked
+   * Cart and ordering system
+   * Transaction status
+   * Personal library with playable audiobooks and custom PDF reader

 ## Getting Started